 Tanya Arnold: Pupcakes recipe book

-Author, speaker and Pupcake Queen, Tanya Arnold, is a client of mine, a friend, and now a colleague in presenting workshops for writers of memoir and personal story.
+Author, speaker and Pupcake Queen, Tanya Arnold, is a client of mine, a friend, and a colleague in presenting memoir workshops.
 She says, “Pupcakes was the first book I completed, though it wasn’t the first book I started to write.
 I had always planned to tell my story in a different way, through the self-help genre, and I still plan to do so.”

 “It was after experimenting with an Easter egg recipe for dogs that I thought what a great idea it would be to one day create a recipe book.
 I began to play with different ideas and began conceptualising the themes and recipes for the book.”